Cleaning your aquarium and maintaining it in good shape is essential for its long-term success.

 3. You forgot to add a Dechlorinator or added it too late.

-Both of these are lethal to fish and will kill most everything in your aquarium.
+Both of these are lethal to fish and can kill almost everything in your aquarium.

-So use a good dechlorinator such as Seachem Prime (the go-to choice of most fish keepers) when doing water changes to avoid killing your fish.
+So use a good dechlorinator when doing water changes to avoid killing your fish.

 Anyway, when some aquarists change the water in their aquarium they first put the new water in the tank and then add the dechlorinator.

-This way they risk poisoning their fish because even the best dechlorinator takes time to neutralize Chlorine and Chloramine.
+This way they risk harming their fish because even the best dechlorinator takes time to neutralize Chlorine and Chloramine.

 Given that you follow the dechlorinator’s instructions, Chlorine is usually neutralized in less than a minute.
 However, most water facilities prefer using Chloramine for water disinfection, because it has a more stable chemical bond and evaporates much slower.